What is IOSH?

 However, here’s my guess…

-They’ve released this course to compete with the likes of the NEBOSH National General Certificate in Occupational Health and Safety, and more recently the NCRQ Level 6 Certificate in Applied Health and Safety.
+They’ve released this course to compete with the likes of the NEBOSH National General Certificate in Occupational Health and Safety.

 And, to be fair – why wouldn’t they?